How to find out if someone has life insurance

 3. Contact the deceased person’s financial advisors

-Anyone who provided advising or other services to plan and manage the person’s estate may have records of their life insurance purchases.
-Reach out to the accountant, attorney, financial planner, or banker — or to a business partner — who worked with your loved one.
+Anyone who helped plan and manage the person’s estate may have records of their life insurance purchases.
+You can try reaching out to an accountant, attorney, financial planner, banker, or business partner who worked with your loved one.
 They might have information about any life insurance policies the deceased owned.

-If your loved one purchased home insurance or auto insurance through an insurance agent, the agent may know whether they had other insurance policies.
+If your loved one purchased home insurance or auto insurance through an insurance agent, their insurance agent may also know whether they had other insurance policies.

 The National Association of Insurance Commissioners (NAIC) and some state insurance departments offer free tools to help people search for unclaimed life insurance policies.